 There are two main dedupe approaches available on the storage market:

 - File-level deduplication - works with filesystem objects by checking if the same objects (files) are already stored.

 - Block-level deduplication uses the same approach as file-level dedupe, but uses data blocks (chunks) as “objects”.

 There is also byte-level deduplication (operates with byte objects, from which a data chunks consists), but its overhead is too high to effectively use such approach in the real storage systems.

-Dedupe not only allows you to save on storage costs, but it also allows you to speed-up cross-site communications by not sending multiple copies of the same data across WAN connections.
+Dedupe not only allows you to save on storage costs, but also speed-up cross-site communications by not sending multiple copies of the same data across WAN connections.

 File-level dedupe allows you to skip storing of a several file’s copies - they are just replaced with the “link” to the original file.
 Objects’ “fingerprints” are used to check whether the file is already placed into the storage.
 It is a kind of unique number which is being checked against the list of already stored files.
 This fingerprinting technique is often based on hashing methods or file attributes (depends on the particular storage dedupe solution).

 File-level deduplication is much easier to maintain, but it allows fewer storage savings than block-level dedupe.
 If operating on the file level, the system treats any small file change as if the new file was created.
 That is why you cannot effectively deduplicate files that are often modified by users, for example.

 This dedupe type is often software-based and acts as a “medium” between your storage drive and applications.
 But it is one of the fastest and simplest dedupe techniques since its indexes are small and take less time for computation.